This guide breaks down 30 customer service tips to step up your customer support in 2019.

 6. Address Problems Right Away

-From a certain perspective, addressing a horde of complaints or negative comments seems overwhelming.
-As we’ll continue to address throughout the list, there’s ways of dealing with problems, even if you have to tell your customers you don’t know the answer.
-Your employees have to have no fears when it comes to tackling tough problems.
+Addressing a horde of complaints or negative comments seems overwhelming.
+But, the truth is, it doesn’t have to be.
+There are ways of dealing with hold-ups, even if you have to tell your customers you don’t know the answer.

 - Acknowledge the customer’s issue – even if you think the mistake might be on the customer’s side.
 Be sure the customer knows you’ve heard and understood the issue.

 - If you can solve the problem right away, do it.
 The old quote is famous for a reason.
-“Don’t put off til tomorrow what you can do today.”
+“Don’t put off until tomorrow what you can do today.”

 - If you can’t solve the problem immediately, tell your customer when you can solve it.
-Knowing their issue is being addressed, even if it’s behind the scenes, will go a long way to satisfy your customer.
+When they know you’re working on a solution, even if it’s behind the scenes, it will bump up customer satisfaction.

 7. Give Your People Power

-“Leadership is the ability to guide other without force into a direction or decision that leaves them still feeling empowered and accomplished” says Lisa Cash Hanson, ‘Mompreneur’ and creator and CEO of Snuggwugg baby product company.
-The biggest complaint from customer service personnel is their inability to solve problems due to company restrictions or policies.
+The biggest complaint from customer service agents is their inability to solve problems due to company restrictions or policies.
 Customer service professionals understand that their primary function is to handle complaints.

-Continuously negative experiences also lead to high turnover rates, which increases training costs, decreases productivity, and ultimately reduces revenue.
-If your customer service team can offer customers real solutions, such as discounts or credits that aren’t significantly costly to your bottom line, then why not give them that power?
+Negative experiences daily also lead to high turnover rates.
+This then increases customer service training costs, decreases productivity, and thus, reduces revenue.
+If your customer service team can make offers that don’t cost you much, then why not give them that power?

 Ritz-Carlton is a near perfect example of employee empowerment.
-Each employee is pre-authorized to spend up to $2,000 per guest/per day to solve problems and meet their customers’ needs.
+Each employee may spend up to $2,000 per guest/per day to solve problems and meet their customers’ needs.
 Read that again – $2,000 per guest per day!

 This means the Ritz-Carlton staff don’t need to “ask a manager” or “get permission” to make things right.
 When they see a problem, they can address it on the spot.
 This is a major reason Ritz-Carlton has such a sterling customer service reputation.